apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           This is similar to tunnel_route, but it terminates the TLS connection and forwards the decrypted traffic. |TS| will not interpret the decrypted data, so the contents do not need to be HTTP.

+partial_blind_route       Destination as an FQDN and port, separated by a colon ``:``.

+                          This is similar to forward_route in that |TS| terminates the incoming TLS connection.
+In addition partial_blind_route creates a new TLS connection to the specified origin.
+It does not interpret the decrypted data before passing it to the origin TLS connection, so the contents do not need to be HTTP.
 ========================= ==============================================================================

 Client verification, via ``verify_client``, corresponds to setting